milinddevops/my-kubernetes/README.md

   lxc help
   ```

-  If you need more help for a specific command then you can user.
+  If you need more help for a specific command then you can use.
   ```
   lxc help <command-name>
   ```